 - Cool features: All-wheel drive, leather seats, power moonroof, heated front and rear seats, heated steering wheel, power liftgate

-- EchoPark perks: Cars are all 1-4 years old, priced up to 40% less than buying new, feature the latest tech, are accident-free (verified by CarFax), and they come protected with a 30-day/1,000 mile warranty
+- EchoPark perks: Cars are all 1-4 years old, priced up to $3,000 less than the competition, feature the latest tech, are accident-free (verified by CarFax), and they come protected with a 30-day/1,000 mile warranty

 Start browsing for your own ride at EchoPark.

 Effortlessly cool.
 Artsy.
 Romantic.
 Progressive.
 Scenic.
 All of it describes Asheville, one of the South’s hottest destinations, just two hours from Charlotte.

 Asheville has just a tenth of the population of Charlotte, but you wouldn’t know it from the Blue Ridge Mountain city’s thriving culinary and arts scenes.

 There’s not a bad time to visit Asheville.
 The city stays cooler in the spring and summer when Charlotte heats up.
 In the winter, the area makes a good home base for nearby skiing.
 Fall is the most popular time to visit Asheville, though, mostly for fall foliage sighting along the Blue Ridge Parkway.

 The coronavirus pandemic has changed how we travel, but a trip to Asheville is still plausible, especially with its accessibility to outdoor activities and a number of heated patios.

 Here’s how to spend the perfect weekend in Asheville — from hotel recommendations to the best places to eat.

 Downtown Asheville is easy to get around by foot.
 There’s a lot to see beyond the compact city center, too.
 Just south of downtown is a brewery-heavy district called South Slope.
 A couple of miles further south is Biltmore Village, home to the must-visit Biltmore Estate.